Palitto-Consulting-Services/The-Nested-Internship/README.md

 And then things got really interesting...

-This repository contains an article describing the entire project and many of the documents created during the planning and development of that internship.
-It also contains the project created by our college intern and his crack team of high school interns.
+This repository contains an article describing the entire project, perspectives from all of it's particpants and many of the documents created during the planning and development of that internship.
+It also contains the project created by our college intern and his crack team of high school interns that was deployed to the local library as an IoT learning lab.

-We strongly encourage anyone thinking about creating an internship program to ask yourself, “why not this year” and take that leap to make a difference.
+We strongly encourage anyone thinking about creating an internship program to ask yourself, “why not this year” and then take that leap to make a difference.
 It’s worth the effort.